mainsail-crew/spyglass/README.md

 ### How to apply tuning filter?
-Tuning filters are used to normalize or modify the camera image output, for example, using an NoIR camera can lead to a pink color, whether applying a filter to it you could remove its tone pink.
+Tuning filters are used to normalize or modify the camera image output, for example, using an NoIR camera can lead to a pink color, whether applying a filter to it, you could remove its tone pink.
 More information here: https://github.com/raspberrypi/picamera2/blob/main/examples/tuning_file.py